ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 UFS Weather Model
 -----------------

-The input files for the UFS MR Weather Model are located one directory up from the chgres_cube input files in ``$RUNDIR`` (see :numref:`Section %s <run_the_case>`).
-An extensive description of the input files for the UFS MR Weather Model can be found in the `UFS Weather Model Users Guide
+The input files for the MR Weather Model are located one directory up from the chgres_cube input files in ``$RUNDIR`` (see :numref:`Section %s <run_the_case>`).
+An extensive description of the input files for the MR Weather Model can be found in the `UFS Weather Model Users Guide
 <https://ufs-weather-model.readthedocs.io/en/ufs-v1.0.0>`_.

 .. note::
-   Due to renaming/linking by CIME, the file names used in the UFS MR Weather App differ from the names described in the UFS Weather Model User's Guide.
+   Due to renaming/linking by CIME, the file names used in the MR Weather App differ from the names described in the UFS Weather Model User's Guide.